Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

+Conditions (a) and (b) of \cref{thm: general st} are equivalent to the conditions of \cref{thm: general temporal} and they pertain to the temporal aspect of the immigrant and offspring processes.
+Conditions (c) and (d) enforce that different parameter values lead to different distributions on the locations of immigrant events, and of offspring events in the current and subsequent bins, respectively.
+Under these conditions, the parameters of the corresponding spatio-temporal Hawkes process are identifiable based on aggregated data.

-The proofs are included in \cref{appendix: proofs}.
-There, we also provide an identifiability result for non-constant background intensity $\mu(t)$.
-The proof provides an interesting insight: the identifiability of the parameters in the excitation function is based on the triggering effect of one event in different time bins.
-Therefore, for Hawkes processes for which most parent-offspring pairs fall in the same aggregation bin, the parameters may be weakly identifiable based on the aggregated data, even though the theoretical identifiability can be achieved.
+The proofs are included in \cref{appendix: proofs}, and they provide an interesting insight.
+The identifiability of the parameters in the excitation function is based on the triggering effect of one event in different time bins.
+Therefore, for Hawkes processes for which most parent-offspring pairs fall in the same aggregation bin, the aggregated data may not provide sufficient information to accurately estimate the parameters of the triggering kernel.
+This limitation can hinder the practical uncovering of true parameters, despite theoretical identifiability being achievable.
+Even though our theoretical results for the spatio-temporal process are stated for $W = \mathbb{R}^2$, the statements and proofs readily extend to the scenario where $W \subsetneq \mathbb{R}^2$, as long as there is a zero probability of event occurrence outside of the window $W$.